ernesto-butto/catwizard-blog/_posts/2018-06-09-jhipster-thanks.md

 **Example of generated monitor screen**
 ![Jhipster Generator Monitor Screen]({{ "/assets/images/jhip4.png"}})

-Again, JHipster was a fundamental solution during a very hard time of our lives, and it is now a fundamental part of our learning, our processes as developers and our processes as business owners.
+Again, JHipster was a fundamental solution during a very hard time of our lives, and it is now a fundamental part of our learning, our processes as developers and our processes as service providers.
 What else can I say but thank you.